Skip to content

 version: '1.0.0',

-onStateChanged(instance, _prev, current, _callstack, context) {
+onStateChanged(instance, _prev, current, context) {

 const meta = context.getInstanceMetadata(instance);